dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * Preference for higher recall than precision: e.g. youtube recommendations, online library collections/scientific articles: There is need for plethora of information/documents/results retrieved even if some of them might be irrelevant to some point.
 -----

-## Keywords
+## Keywords & Keywords Research
-* Understanding the user's intent is important for constructing the right keywords.
+* Understanding the user's `intent` is important for constructing the right keywords.
 What the user would type to the search query box in order to find you?
 * Keywords research plan regarding: `volume`, `relevance`, `competition`
 * Getting insights about your website: [Google Search Console](https://search.google.com/search-console/about)
 * **Keyword expansion tools**: The can give potentially useful keywords regarding a topic.
-E.g. what keywords have users been using for finding out a specifim item?
-In this way you can get to know your target audience better: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/)
+E.g. How people are searching for products/services on the web and what keywords are they using for finding out a specifim item?
+In this way you can get to know your target audience better, and generate a list of *potential keywords*.
+Tools: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/)

 The following twelve images depict three search queries examples with four images per query, giving analytics insights in the context of SEO.
 The first four photos are with regard to the search query "**Data Science**", the following four regarding "**Machine Learning**", and the rest of the images with respect to query "**Artificial Intelligence**".
 For every search query there are four analytics insights: questions, prepositions, comparisons, and related.
 * `Questions`: how users ask a question
 * `Prepositions`: what prepositions users use for aksing that query
 * `Comparisons`: what comparisons do users think of when they type their query
-* `Related`:
+* `Related`: Related queries to the main query's subject

 ### Data Science